Cloughertey History, Family Crest & Coats of Arms

 Exploring this last entry for Yorkshire, "the Cloughs belonged to an old gentle family of Thorp Stapleton, a member of which was a justice of the peace in the reign of James I. [Crabley] Clough is a West Riding hamlet."

 Early History of the Cloughertey family

-Another 259 words (18 lines of text) covering the years 1270, 1570 and 1730 are included under the topic Early Cloughertey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cloughertey research.
+Another 143 words (10 lines of text) covering the years 1270, 1570, 1730 and 1570 are included under the topic Early Cloughertey History in all our PDF Extended History products and printed products wherever possible.

 Cloughertey Spelling Variations